fano-raza/NBA-Predictions/README.md

 - Training and testing a ML model on that data **(prediction.ipynb)**

 ## Notes
-I am using models and functions from the **SciKitLearn** library to run the ML in this project
+I am using models and functions from the **SciKitLearn** library to run the ML in this project.